ekhowell/phylo_class/README.md

 Applied 0 variants
 Applied 4 variants
 ```
-This is bcftools telling us how many sites in the reference FASTA it had to change in order to build each sample FASTA.
+This represents `bcftools` telling us how many sites in the reference FASTA had to be changed in order to build the FASTA for each sample.

 ## Creating Multi-sample FASTA File
-At this point, each sample (of which there are 67) should have its own FASTA file and within each FASTA file, the sequence should be divided up into 10 records that represent the 10 different exons in the PRDM9 CDS.
+After running the above script, each of the 67 sequences should have its own FASTA file that represents the PRDM9 locus.
+Within each FASTA file, the sequence should be divided into 10 records that represent the 10 different exons of the PRDM9 CDS.
+Some slight formatting needs to be performed before the sequences can be input into MUSCLE for alignment.

-In order to perform the multiple sequence alignment, we need to merge FASTA records such that there is a single record for the full PRDM9 locus AND we need to pull all of the per-sample FASTA records into one single file to give to MUSCLE.
-In addition, we want to make sure that we preserve the identity of each sample so we need to include the sample name in the FASTA record.
+In order to perform the multiple sequence alignment, the exon-specific FASTA records within each file must be merged to generate a single record for the entire PRDM9 locus.
+In addition, the full set of per-sample FASTA sequences must be merged into a single file such that each FASTA record within the combined file represents the full PRDM9 sequence for a given samples.
+In order to retain information about the subspecies and subpopulation identity of each sequence, the sample name must be included in the header of each record within the combined FASTA file.

-To perform this operation, move all of the FASTAs to their own directory (Note: in this repo it is the fastas/ directory) and run the combine_fastas.sh script in that directory.
+To perform this set of operations, first move all of the FASTAs to their own directory (**Note:** This is the [fastas](https://github.com/ekhowell/phylo_class/tree/master/fastas) directory in the GitHub repository).
+Next, run the `combine_fastas.sh` script in the directory containing the FASTA files.
 `bash combined_fastas.sh`
+**Note:** This script can be found in the [scripts](https://github.com/ekhowell/phylo_class/tree/master/scripts) directory.

-This should output a single FASTA named "combined_samples.fa".
-This file should contain 67 record, each of which represents the PRDM9 CDS for a single sample and whose header represents the sample name.
-Like this:
+This should output a single FASTA file named `combined_samples.fa`.
+This file should contain 67 records, each of which represents the PRDM9 CDS for a single sample and whose header represents the sample name.
+The top of the file looks like this:
 ```
 >Mmc_CAST10_H36.variant8_prdm9_cds.fa
 AGTCAGAAATTCCTCACTCAACATATGGAATGGAATCATCGCACTGAAAT